Anant/Cassandra.Api/README.md

 NOTE: Feel free to use your own naming conventions but keep in mind that you'll need to adjust the values in your credentials file later on.

 The last step you'll need to do on Astra is to download your "secure-connection-details-zip".
-To do that, click on the actions button in the top left section of the screen then click on "Conection dEtails"
+To do that, click on the actions button in the top left section of the screen then click on "Conection Details"

 ![Astra](Assets/../Assets/Images/astra3.png)

-After, click on the link to download "secure connect bundle" and save the zip file to the **cassandra.api/astra.credentials** directory of this project.
+After, click on the link to "Download secure connect bundle" and save the zip file to the **cassandra.api/astra.credentials** directory of this project.

 * Modify each field value in **leaves.astra/astra.credentials/UserCred.json**